techtree-dev/knowledge-base/getting-started/how-bounties-work/sharer-rights.md

 When other Devs discover TechTree via your link, they'll be permanently associated with your account.
 This is great, because it entitles you to a share of any bounties that are claimed by users who joined via you.

+This confers you 10% of the quoted bounty connected with the claim.

 ### Share of bounty

 Bounties can be offered for all manner of things.
 A common use case is a hiring bounty.